FastTrackStudios/inferno/README.md

 ## Quirks, read it before using:
 * Dante protocol is undocumented.
 Everything was reverse-engineered or based on other reverse-engineering projects.
 Some things in implementation were guessed.
 So while it works with my setup, it may not work with yours.
+* Collisions with NTP clock synchronization have been noticed.
+The built-in clock filter is insufficient.
+[Fixing it properly is complicated.](https://github.com/pendulum-project/statime/issues/389#issuecomment-2214559362) If your network interface supports hardware timestamping, you may be able to workaround it using `/dev/ptp0` as [`CLOCK_PATH`](#configuration) and a [PTP daemon that does not use global system clock](https://gitlab.freedesktop.org/pipewire/pipewire/-/wikis/AES67#setting-up-ptp-time-sync), but you need to enable PTPv2 (AES67) in one of Dante devices then because ptp4l is not compatible with PTPv1.
+  * to fix this in Statime, [PHC-only mode](https://github.com/pendulum-project/statime/issues/517) needs to be implemented for hardware timestamps, and [CLOCK_MONOTONIC-based virtual clock with arbitrary timescale](https://github.com/pendulum-project/statime/issues/389) for software timestamps
 * Inferno2pipe is clocked by incoming media flows.
 When nothing is connected, "time will stop" (i.e. recording will pause) until something is connected again - silence won't be generated unless at least one channel is connected.